A traffic crossing with cars, bikes and pedestrians.

 ‘Our dairy products often have a short best-before date – taste as good in the pancakes.’
 A fridge at Matmissionen.
 Photo: Anna Z Ek

-Swedish food waste amounts to about 1.3 million tonnes per year.
+Swedish households have reduced their food waste substantially over the last ten years, but it still amounted to about 1.3 million tonnes in 2023.
 Food banks offer a way of helping reduce food waste through redistribution.
 It’s a way for food donations from restaurants and supermarkets to be passed on to people in need.

 Sweden’s city mission charities, stadsmissioner, have several food banks in different parts of the country.
 In Stockholm the city mission runs Matmissionen (link in Swedish), where foods are sold at reduced prices.